-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness These technologies can meet diverse learning needs and styles, making interventions more effective and engaging.
-School Counselors Academic counselors guide students through their academic challenges, help them set realistic goals, and connect them with appropriate resources and interventions.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness and connect them with appropriate resources and interventions.
 Counselors also monitor progress and adjust intervention plans as needed, providing ongoing support.
 By implementing these actions on a District-wide basis, we ensure that all students, regardless of their school or background, receive the support they need to succeed academically and prepare for their future careers.
-2.7 Action: Maintain a safe and nurturing campus environment that fosters respect, learning, and well-being for all students Need: Enhance our response system to foster a sense of belonging, promote learning, and ensure equity for all.
+2.7 Action: Maintain a safe and nurturing campus environment that fosters respect, learning, and well-being for all students Need: While the action outlined above benefits all students, data indicates that our English Learners (EL), Foster Youth (FY), and Low-Income (LI) students are begin suspended more than their peers.
+Therefore, targeted actions are necessary to enhance preventions, equitable outcomes and restorative learning and practices for these groups to improve their interactions and climate on campus.
 Scope: LEA-wide The identified need to enhance the response system to foster a sense of belonging, promote learning, and ensure equity is critical for creating an inclusive and supportive educational environment.
 Here's how each proposed action addresses these needs and why implementing them district-wide is crucial: 1.
 Restorative Practices: How It Addresses the Needs: Implementing restorative practices such as Ripple Effects and Botvin Life Skills programs helps to cultivate a culture of empathy, respect, and accountability.
 These practices focus on resolving conflicts and improving relationships through understanding and mutual respect, rather than punishment.
-By Metric 2.11: Number/percentage of sites passing the Williams Compliance review (i.e., the facilities are in good repair - as measured by the FIT tool) Metric 2.12: District average attendance rate (Average of all students present percentage) Metric 2.13: Percentage of students who attended school 96% or more of the time
+By repairing harm and restoring relationships, restorative practices help to strengthen the sense of community and belonging among students.
+Why District-wide: Implementing restorative practices across all schools ensures a uniform approach to conflict resolution and behavior management.
+This consistency helps to eliminate Metric 2.11: Number/percentage of sites passing the Williams Compliance review (i.e., the facilities are in good repair - as measured by the FIT tool) Metric 2.12: District average attendance rate (Average of all students present percentage) Metric 2.13: Percentage of students who attended school 96% or more of the time Metric 2.14: Percentage of students who were chronically absent (20%+)